Doist/cronwrap/README.markdown

                                 "johndoe@mail.com, marcy@mail.com"`.
 Uses system's
                                 `mail` to send emails.
 If no command (cmd) is set a test email is sent.
-          -t TIME, --time TIME  Set the maxium running time.If this time is passed an alert email will be sent.The command will keep running even if maxium running time is exceeded.The default is 1 hour `-t 1h`.
-Possible values include: `-t 2h`,`-t 2m`, `-t 30s`.
+          -t TIME, --time TIME  Set the maxium running time.
+If this time is passed an alert email will be sent once the command ends.
+                                The command will keep running even if maximum running time is exceeded.
+Please note that this option doesn't prevent the job from stalling and does nothing to prevent running multiple cron jobs at the same time.
+                                The default is 1 hour `-t 1h`.
+Possible values include:
+                                `-t 2h`,`-t 2m`, `-t 30s`.
           -v [VERBOSE], --verbose [VERBOSE]
                                 Will send an email / print to stdout on successful run.